openbmc/openbmc/poky/documentation/profile-manual/usage.rst

 .. note::

-   If you have a build directory containing multiple machines, you need to have the MACHINE you're connecting to selected in local.conf, and the kernel in that machine's build directory must match the kernel on the booted system exactly, or you'll get the above 'crosstap' message when you try to invoke a script.
+   If you have a :term:`Build Directory` containing multiple machines, you need to have the MACHINE you're connecting to selected in local.conf, and the kernel in that machine's :term:`Build Directory` must match the kernel on the booted system exactly, or you'll get the above 'crosstap' message when you try to invoke a script.